The Fellows Portal

 1. Attend one Pendle Hill

-2. Complete 7 hours or 3 activities of other curriculum offerings
+2. Complete 7 hours of other curriculum offerings

 Renewal application: To be directed to the online renewal application, click on the link below.
 Please login with the user name and password you created for your original, new application.
 If you did not originally apply online, click on "Sign Up" and indicate that you are a "Renewal Applicant" under "Category."